nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a vendor : `add_vendor`

-Adds a vendor to the bottom of the existing overall vendor list.
+This command will help you add a new vendor to the bottom of the existing overall vendor list.

 **Format:** `add_vendor n/NAME p/PHONE e/EMAIL a/ADDRESS c/COMPANY [b/BUDGET] [t/TAG]...`